United States Air Force Academy

 U.S. Air Force Academy Strategic Communications

-U.S. AIR FORCE ACADEMY, Colo. – The U.S. Air Force Academy officially opened the Gen. Bradley and Zita Hosmer Visitor Center on May 15, 2026, with a ribbon-cutting ceremony.
+U.S. AIR FORCE ACADEMY, Colo. – The U.S. Air Force Academy celebrated the opening of the Hosmer Visitor Center with a ribbon-cutting ceremony on May 15, 2026.

-“Our visitor center is a great depiction of what we do here at the United States Air Force Academy.
-Our visitors are going to see how we forge warfighters to win, to excel in complex air, space and cyber environments,” said Lt.
+“Our visitor center is a great depiction of our mission at the United States Air Force Academy,” said Lt.
 Gen. Bauernfeind.
-“How we inspire leaders of character and quality who are developed to make the hard right over the easy wrong.
-How we are motivating critical thinkers to adapt and solve wicked hard problems that our services are facing on today’s and tomorrow’s battlefields.”
+“Visitors are going to see and understand how we forge warfighters to win and excel in complex air, space, and cyber environments, how we inspire leaders of character and quality who are developed to choose the hard right over the easy wrong, and how we are motivating critical thinkers to adapt and solve the wicked-hard problems our Air Force and Space Force are facing on today’s and tomorrow’s battlefields.”

 Lt.
 Gen. (Ret.)
 Bradley Hosmer speaks about his pride in seeing current cadets continue the Long Blue Line established by the Class of 1959 during the Hosmer Visitor Center ribbon-cutting ceremony on May 15, 2026, at the U.S. Air Force Academy.
 The remarks reflected on the connection between past and present Academy classes.
 (U.S. Air Force Photo by Trevor Cokley)